|Roughtor & Crowdy Reservoir|

 Although Owls Gate has an off-the-beaten-track feel, we are only 5 minutes from the A39 Atlantic Highway giving access to the whole of the North Cornwall coast.
 We are 6 miles from Boscastle with it's famous harbour, Valency Valley and Witches Museum and 7 miles from Tintagel, home of King Arthur's Castle.

 Mixed media artist Liz Gregory runs regular Art Days at her studio, about 1 mile from the site, for beginners and experienced artists alike.
-Classes run every Wednesday and Thursday June 5th - September 25th.
+Visitors can also view her work by appointment.
 For more information, please go to her website:

 To fully experience the breathtaking scenery of this beautiful part of North Cornwall, a walk on the coastal footpath is a must.
 Between Boscastle and Tintagel is the beautiful Rocky Valley where a footpath passes through an old mill with an ancient maze carved into the rockface and then follows a river with waterfalls winding down to the sea.
 The valley can also be reached from a lay-by on the Boscastle to Tintagel road.